T-parrish/battleship/readme.md

 The test package contains unit tests that to ensure that the applied validation logic is working as intended.
 Unit tests can be run with `python -m unittest discover` from the project root

 ## Future work:
-- Add arg_parse to support configuring and running simulations from the command line
+- Add arg_parse to support configuring and running simulations from the command line + suppressing logs below / above a certain threshold
 - Reconfigure Board to keep track of placed boat dimensions so we can know if a HIT causes the target to sink
 - Tests for targeting + firing bombs so we can more easily swap out / test different Targeting Agents
 - Better Agents for ship placement + targeting
 - Better docstrings for integration with tools like Sphinx